 July 22, 2014

 There are many types of Refrigerant available and it can be rather confusing as to what type of Refrigerant your home HVAC or your vehicle takes.
-There are four major kinds of freon today.
+There are four major kinds of refrigerant today.
 You have your R-410A and your R-22 for your home/commercial units.
-You also have... more»
+You also... more»

 July 10, 2014

 I’ve been on the wholesale side of the Refrigerant industry for over seven years now and I’ve learned when to buy and how to buy.

 First thing is first, if you’re looking to buy refrigerant by the pallet you have to know when to buy.
 If you are... more»